BohemianHacks/evo/notes.md

-The provided information is an excellent breakdown of creating an ESP32 mesh network.
-Here's a summary of the key points:

 **What is a Mesh Network?**

 * A network where devices connect to multiple other devices, creating redundancy and improving fault tolerance.